threatworx/twigs/README.rst

   --branch BRANCH       Optional branch of remote git repo --type TYPE           Type of open source component to scan for {pip,ruby,yarn,nuget,npm,maven,gradle,dll,jar,cargo}.
 Defaults to all supported types if not specified
   --level LEVEL         Possible values {shallow, deep}.
 Shallow restricts discovery to 1st level dependencies only.
 Deep discovers dependencies at all levels.
 Defaults to shallow discovery if not specified
+  --include_unused_dependencies
+                        Include unused dependencies in the repository asset (applies to certain types of open source components only, may introduce false positives if used)
   --assetid ASSETID     A unique ID to be assigned to the discovered asset --assetname ASSETNAME
                         A name/label to be assigned to the discovered asset